My keto pumpkin cake recipe is the one you will want to make over and over all pumpkin season long.

-- Sift together the almond flour, cinnamon powder, ground ginger, ground nutmeg, ground clove, pumpkin pie spice, baking powder, and salt.
+- Sift together the almond flour, cinnamon powder, ground ginger, ground nutmeg, ground clove, baking powder, and salt.
 Set aside.

-- Beat on high using a stand-up mixer or a handheld mixer, the softened butter, cream cheese, both sugar substitutes, vanilla extract.
+- Using an electric mixer, beat at high speed the softened butter, cream cheese, and sugar substitutes, vanilla extract.
 Beat for 2-3 minutes or until light and creamy.

 - Add the pumpkin puree and mix just until well incorporated.

-- Add the eggs one at a time alternatively with the dry ingredients mixing thoroughly after each addition.
+- Next, add the eggs one at a time, alternating with the dry ingredients, mixing thoroughly after each addition.
 Scrape the sides of the bowl periodically.